BryanGoble/Family-Recipes/archetypes/post.md

 ## Instructions

 ### Prep & Make Slaw
-• Wash and dry produce.
+- Wash and dry produce.
-• Roughly chop cilantro.
+- Roughly chop cilantro.
 Halve, core, and thinly slice green pepper.
-• In a medium bowl, toss together coleslaw mix, half the vinegar (all for 4 servings), half the cilantro, 1 tsp sugar (2 tsp for 4), and a pinch of salt until thoroughly combined.
+- In a medium bowl, toss together coleslaw mix, half the vinegar (all for 4 servings), half the cilantro, 1 tsp sugar (2 tsp for 4), and a pinch of salt until thoroughly combined.

 ### Cook Pepper & Pork
-• Heat a drizzle of oil in a large pan over medium-high heat.
+- Heat a drizzle of oil in a large pan over medium-high heat.
 Add green pepper and cook until slightly softened, 2-3 minutes.
-• Add pork* and season with salt and pepper.
+- Add pork* and season with salt and pepper.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
-• Stir in sweet soy glaze; cook until everything is coated and glaze has thickened, 1-2 minutes.
+- Stir in sweet soy glaze; cook until everything is coated and glaze has thickened, 1-2 minutes.
 Remove pan from heat.

 > Swap in beef for pork, if desired.

+> Ground Beef is fully cooked when internal temperature reaches 160°.

 ### Mix Mayo & Warm Tortillas
-• Meanwhile, in a small bowl, combine mayonnaise with Sriracha to taste.
+- Meanwhile, in a small bowl, combine mayonnaise with Sriracha to taste.
 Season with salt and pepper.
-• Wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds.
+- Wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds.

 ### Serve
-• Divide tortillas between plates and fill with pork mixture and slaw (draining first).
+- Divide tortillas between plates and fill with pork mixture and slaw (draining first).
 Top with Sriracha mayo, crispy fried onions, and remaining cilantro.
 Serve.

-> Ground Beef is fully cooked when internal temperature reaches 160°.